ryanrestine/HackTheBox_WriteUps/linux_machines/writeup_notes.md

 There is a note about DOS protection in place, so I'll hold off on directory fuzzing and Nikto for now.

-Nmap catches that there is a robots/txt page listing `/writeup` as a disallowed entry.
+Nmap catches that there is a robots.txt page listing `/writeup` as a disallowed entry.

 Navigating to that page we find a couple of HTB writeups: